yuyang339/cs140e-21spr/labs/7-interrupts/HINTS.md

     (See: A2-11.)
 For example, User mode (`usr`) will have mode bits `0b10000` in bits 0-4 in `cpsr`,

+  - You can turn-off/turn-on (disable/enable) interrupts by writing bit
+    `I` (7) in the `cpsr`.

-    Note: the `cpsr` is caller-saved, in that the upper-bits can (almost
-    certainly: will) be used by any routine you call.
-This matters for
-    threading: when we build a non-pre-emptive thread package, you won't have to save the `cspr`; you will for pre-emptive.
+  - Note: the condition code flags (bits 28-31) in the `cpsr` are caller-saved, in that the upper-bits can (almost certainly: will) be used by any routine you call.
+This matters for threading: when we build a non-pre-emptive thread package, you won't have to save the `cspr`; you will for pre-emptive.

+  - Note: the rest of the bits in the `cpsr` are callee-saved in that you need to preserve them by doing read-modify-write operations on the `cpsr`.
+For example: you wouldn't want to overwrite the interrupt enabled value (bit 7) when you were modifying something else.
+Easy, bad mistake: will work on small test code, then blow up when you plug into a big system.

   - For the most part the privileged modes are entered from an exceptions: such as memory faults, data aborts, interrupt (IRQ)  or system calls.